 - Increase empathy for your audience - understand how they view you, and you view them

-Space for this online workshop is limited.
-Applications will be accepted on a rolling basis and participants will be notified upon acceptance.
-We will close applications for each session as they become filled.
+Space in our online workshops is limited.
+Registrations will be accepted on a first come, first served basis.
+We will close registration for each session as it fills.